-42. If the filer's materials are deficient or incomplete, the principal regulator may ask the filer to file an amended application.
+38. If the filer's materials are deficient or incomplete, the principal regulator may ask the filer to file an amended application.
 This will likely delay the review of the application.

-Acknowledgment of receipt of filing
+Acknowledgement of receipt of filing

-43. After the principal regulator receives a complete application, the principal regulator for a passport application will send the filer an acknowledgment of receipt of the application.
+39. After the principal regulator receives a complete application, the principal regulator will send the filer an acknowledgement of receipt of the application.
 For a dual application, the principal regulator will send a copy of the acknowledgement to the OSC.
-The acknowledgement will identify the name, phone number and e-mail address of the individual reviewing the application and, for a dual application, the end date of the review period identified in subsections 47(3), (4) or (5), as applicable.
+The acknowledgement will identify the name, phone number and e-mail address of the individual reviewing the application and, for a dual application, the end date of the review period identified in subsections 43(3), (4) or (5), as applicable.